What are some common signs you need orthotics?

 5. Your shoes are wearing unevenly

-Another of the clearest signs you might need orthotics can be revealed by a quick glance at your footwear.
-A sole that is more worn on the inside is a sign of pronation (inward rolling); while supination (outward rolling) will cause wear to the outer side of your shoe.
-Or maybe one shoe is more worn than the other, which is a sign of different leg lengths.
+A quick glance at your footwear can reveal another of the clearest signs you might need orthotics.
+A sole that is more worn on the inside is a sign of pronation (inward rolling), while supination (outward rolling) will cause wear to the outer side of your shoe.
+Orthotics can help redistribute pressure to prevent this uneven wearing of shoe tread.
+Or maybe one shoe is more worn than the other, a sign of different leg lengths.

 All of these issues should be addressed – possibly with corrective footwear or inserts – to prevent joint pain and dysfunction.